andreilungeanu/simple-cart/README.md

 ## Usage Examples

-All examples use the `SimpleCart` facade, providing a fluent interface.
-The cart state is automatically persisted based on your configuration.
+Use the `SimpleCart` facade to `create` or `find` a cart.
+These methods return a cart object that allows you to chain modification methods fluently.
+Calculation methods (`total`, `subtotal`, etc.) are called on the main `SimpleCart` Facade, passing the specific cart ID.

 ### Basic Operations